choudharyRahul22/Angular/README.md

 Components and Databinding:
 ----------------------------
-Here we use samll project where we have: cockpit component in which user will add new server (servername and servercontent). app component to which we will pass above information (servername and servercontent). server-element component which will recive info (servername and servercontent) from app component.
+Here we use small project where we have: cockpit component in which user will add new server (servername and servercontent). app component to which we will pass above information (servername and servercontent). server-element component which will recive info (servername and servercontent) from app component.